 As you can judge by the name, this hosting type lets you share server resources with multiple users.
 Since you share the resources you share the cost as well.
-And for that reason, it is the best option for people looking a budget-friendly hosting option.
+And for that reason, it is the best option for people looking for a budget-friendly hosting option.

-Although it is less expensive in comparison to other forms of web hosting services, you will not find it sufficient for a website with high traffic and heavy database.
+Although it is less expensive in comparison to other forms of web hosting services, you will not find it sufficient for a website with high traffic and a heavy database.

 Stands for Virtual Private Server, VPS is one of the newest forms of web hosting services.
-In the recent years, it has grown in popularity.
+In recent years, it has grown in popularity.
 And why not?
 It is designed to offer a better experience in terms of scalability, customer support, performance, and security.

 Indeed, VPS servers are virtualized servers that act like dedicated servers within a shared hosting environment.
 It would not be wrong to say that VPS has a balance of both shared and dedicated hosting.
 It gives you the power of dedicated hosting as well as ease of shared hosting.

 Pricing is one of the primary factors that most people would like to take into account when choosing a hosting service.